ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![linvm details.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/rti.jpg "Resources tab")

 1. Within the SSH session to the Azure VM , run the following to connect via SSH to the Linux jumpbox VM.
-While running the cammand replace [IP_address] with the IP Address of the RTI vm that you just copied in the previous step.
+While running the cammand replace [IP_address] with the IP Address of the **rti** vm that you just copied in the previous step.

     ```sh
     ssh azureadm@[IP_address]